ebuchman/blog/content/posts/uoa-liquidity.md

 debts - and that its properties can be defined functionally:

 - the _Unit of Account_ is for denominating debts
-- the _Medium of Exchange_ is for clearing debts, here and now
+- the _Medium of Exchange_ is for discharging debts, here and now
-- the _Store of Value_ is for clearing debts, elsewhere or later
+- the _Store of Value_ is for discharging debts, elsewhere or later

 We also introduced the tensions between them: